cslab-ntua/regale-nixos-compose/melissa-ear-oar/README.md

 }
 ```

-Then start the melissa simulation with `melissa-launcer --project_dir $PWD --config_name config_oar`.
+Then start the melissa simulation with `melissa-launcher --project_dir $PWD --config_name config_oar`.